hmlauth/LIRI-node-app/README.md

        * Actors in the movie.
      ```

-   * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+   *If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

-     * If you haven't watched "Mr. Nobody," then you should: <http://www.imdb.com/title/tt0485947/>

-     * It's on Netflix!

-   * You'll use the `axios` package to retrieve data from the OMDB API.
-Like all of the in-class activities, the OMDB API requires an API key.
-You may use `trilogy`.

 4. `node liri.js do-what-it-says`

   * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

-     * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

-     * Edit the text in random.txt to test out the feature for movie-this and concert-this.

-### BONUS

-* In addition to logging the data to your terminal/bash window, output the data to a .txt file called `log.txt`.

-* Make sure you append each command you run to the `log.txt` file.

-* Do not overwrite your file each time you run a command.
+This will run for any of the commands.

+5. logging

 ### Create a README.md